elastic/detection-rules/README.md

 pip3 install lib/kibana lib/kql
 ```

 Remember, make sure to activate your virtual environment if you are using one.
 If installed via `make`, the associated virtual environment is created in `env/detection-rules-build/`.
-For additional help please see the [troubleshooting guide]().

 To confirm that everything was properly installed, run with the `--help` flag
 ```console